 Founded in 1964, the American Society of Clinical Oncology (ASCO) is the world’s leading professional organization that represents physicians who treat people with cancer.
 ASCO’s members set the standard for patient care worldwide and lead the way in clinical research aimed at improving the prevention, diagnosis, and treatment of cancer.
 ASCO’s efforts also are directed toward advocating for policies that provide access to high-quality care for all patients with cancer and at supporting the increased funding for clinical and translational research.
-ASCO has more than 35,000 members worldwide, with international members from more than 100 countries.
-The Society is led by President Clifford A. Hudis, of Memorial Sloan-Kettering Cancer Center, and CEO Allen S. Lichter, MD.
+ASCO has nearly 35,000 members worldwide, with international members from more than 100 countries.
+The Society is led by President Peter P. Yu, MD, FASCO, of Palo Alto Medical Foundation, and CEO Allen S. Lichter, MD.

-ASTRO is the premier radiation oncology society in the world, with more than 10,000 members who are physicians, nurses, biologist, physicists, radiation therapists, dosimetrists and other health care professionals that specialize in treating patients with radiation therapies.
+American Society for Radiation Oncology (ASTRO) is the premier radiation oncology society in the world, with more than 10,000 members who are physicians, nurses, biologist, physicists, radiation therapists, dosimetrists, and other health care professionals that specialize in treating patients with radiation therapies.
 As the leading organization in radiation oncology, the Society is dedicated to improving patient care through professional education and training, support for clinical practice and health policy standards, advancement of science and research, and advocacy.
-The society is led by Chairman of the Board, Michael L. Steinberg, MD, FASTRO, of the University of California, Los Angeles, and CEO Laura I. Thevenot.
-To learn more about ASTRO, visit www.astro.org.
+The Society is led by Chairman of the Board Bruce G. Haffty, MD, FASTRO, of Rutgers-Robert Wood Johnson Medical School and the Rutgers Cancer Institute of New Jersey, and CEO Laura I. Thevenot.
+To learn more about ASTRO, visit astro.org.

 Founded in 1985, the National Consortium of Breast Centers, Inc. (NCBC) focuses on the development, implementation, and expansion of breast center programs to allow professionals to be informed of the most up-to-date health care techniques and options related to breast care available for their patients.
 Its mission and purpose is to promote excellence in health care for the general public through a network of diverse professionals who specialize in breast care and who are dedicated to the active exchange of ideas and resources.
 The organization boasts more than 2,000 members including professionals specializing in breast health who provide direct patient care, and corporations and businesses that provide services or products to health professionals specializing in breast care and their organizations.
 NCBC is led by President Gary M. Levine, MD, Hoag Breast Care Center.
 For more information about NCBC please visit www.breastcare.org.

 The Society of Surgical Oncology (SSO) is the premier organization for surgeons and health care providers dedicated to advancing and promoting the science and treatment of cancer.
-The society’s focus on all solid-tumor disease sites is reflected in its Annual Cancer Symposium, monthly scientific journal (Annals of Surgical Oncology), educational initiatives, and committee structure.
-The society’s mission is to improve patient care by advancing the science and practice of surgical oncology worldwide.
-SSO’s 2013-14 President is V. Suzanne Klimberg, MD, Muriel Balsam Kohn Chair in Breast Surgical Oncology, Professor of Surgery and Pathology, University of Arkansas for Medical Sciences; Director, Breast Cancer Program, Winthrop P. Rockefeller Cancer Institute, Little Rock, AR.
+The Society’s focus on all solid-tumor disease sites is reflected in its Annual Cancer Symposium, monthly scientific journal (Annals of Surgical Oncology), educational initiatives, and committee structure.
+The Society’s mission is to improve multidisciplinary patient care by advancing the science, education, and practice of cancer surgery worldwide.
+SSO’s 2014-15 President is Ronald J. Weigel, MD, PhD, associate vice president, UI Health Alliance, and EA Crowell Jr. Professor and Chairman, Department of Surgery, University of Iowa, Iowa City.
+For more information, visit surgonc.org or SSO2015.org.